Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

  The container needs to be provided with the Geneva key and certificate.
 For the INT instance that is the rp-metrics-int.pem you find in the secrets folder after running the `make secrets` command above.

-### The Unix Domain Socket way

-An example docker command to start the container locally using UNIX domain sockets is here (you may need to adapt some parameters):
-[Example](../hack/local-monitor-testing/samples/dockerStartCommand-UDS.sh).
-As mentioned this is the way it's run in production.
-The script will configure the mdm container to connect to Geneva INT.
-The sample script tries to copy the certificate file to /etc/mdm.pem to mimic production.
-You can change that by changing the corresponding volume definition.
-In that case you'll also need to set the `MDM_STATSD_SOCKET` environment variable to `"unix:/<path to where the socket file should be created>"` to point the monitor (or RP for that matter) to the same place/file.

-When you start the montitor locally in local dev mode, by default he monitor looks for a Unix Socket file called `mdm_statsd.socket` in the current directory from where the cmd/aro command is executed, typically either the base folder of your repo or `./cmd/aro` is started through VSCode (for example)

-> :warning For macOS users: Neither Docker For Desktop nor podman machine currently support Unix Domain Sockets, so this will not work for you.
-Refer to the Remote Container Setup instead or use the UDP way.

-### The UDP way

-An example docker command to start the container locally using UDP is here (you may need to adapt some parameters):
-[Example](../hack/local-monitor-testing/samples/dockerStartCommand-UDP.sh).
-This will start an mdm container on `0.0.0.0:8125`.
-Please note that you need to set the `MDM_STATSD_SOCKET` environment variable at monitor start up time so that the monitor finds that socket.

 ## Remote Container Setup

-### The Unix Domain Socket way

 If you can't run the container locally (because you run on macOS and your container tooling does not support Unix Sockets, which is true both for Docker for Desktop or podman) and or don't want to, you can bring up the container on a Linux VM and connect via a socat/ssh chain:
 ![alt text](img/SOCATConnection.png "SOCAT chain")